Information Technology Services

 Smart Recording

-This allows you to organize your cloud recording into sections called smart chapters, get the key takeaways in a quick and digestible format through recording highlights, identify action items to take after the meeting or webinar with the next steps, and even provide the host analytics on key meeting and conversation factors, including talk speed, talk-listen ratio, longest spiel (or monologue), filler word usage, and patience.
+This allows you to organize your cloud recording into sections, called smart chapters, get key takeaways in a quick and digestible format through recording highlights, identify action items to take after the meeting or webinar with the next steps, and provide the host analytics on key meeting and conversation factors, including talk speed, talk-listen ratio, longest spiel (or monologue), filler word usage, and patience.

 Follow these instructions to enable Smart Recording on your George Mason Zoom account.